 Please provide details of your most distant known ancestor

 on your direct maternal line (your mother, your mother's mother, your mother's mother and so on).
 Click here

 to see a chart on the ISOGG website which shows the path of mtDNA transmission.
 There is also a useful animated video on the SMGF website which can be seen by clicking here

 .
-You can enter the information via the Plot Ancestral Locations menu on your FTDNA personal page.
+You can enter the information via the My Account/Most Distant Ancestors menu on your FTDNA personal page.
 Please provide the full name, year of birth and location of your most distant known ancestor on your direct maternal line.
 As we are an international project with members from many different countries please avoid the use of local abbreviations (eg, US state abbreviations, UK Chapman county codes) for clarity.

-If you have taken the full mitochondrial sequence (FMS) test (also known as the full genomic sequence or FGS test) please consider sharing your coding region results
+If you have taken the full mitochondrial sequence (FMS) test (also known as the mega or full genomic sequence (FGS) test) please consider sharing your coding region results

 Join the U4 mtDNA Project - in other languages

 Currently, we have our "Join Request" in six languages (English, Русский, Deutsch, Français, Español and Italiano).
 Click here

 The privacy of project members is respected at all times.
 The U4 administrator strictly adheres to the Group Administrator Guidelines for Family Tree DNA Projects